Nap Lajoie

-Napoléon "Nap" Lajoie (/ˈlæʒəweɪ/; September 5, 1874 – February 7, 1959), also known as Larry Lajoie and nicknamed "The Frenchman", was an American professional baseball second baseman and player-manager.
-He played in Major League Baseball (MLB) for the Philadelphia Phillies, Philadelphia Athletics (twice), and Cleveland Naps between 1896 and 1916.
-He managed the Naps from 1905 through 1909.
+Napoléon Lajoie (/ˈlæʒəweɪ/; September 5, 1874 – February 7, 1959), also known as Larry Lajoie, was an American professional baseball second baseman who played 21 seasons in Major League Baseball (MLB).
+Nicknamed "the Frenchman", he represented both Philadelphia franchises and the Cleveland Bronchos, which was renamed "the Naps" by fans after him, and which he led as its player-manager from 1905 through 1909.

-Lajoie was signed to the National League's (NL) Phillies in 1896.
-By the beginning of the 20th century, however, the upstart American League (AL) was looking to rival the supremacy of the NL and in 1901, Lajoie and dozens of former National League players joined the American League.
-National League clubs contested the legality of contracts signed by players who jumped to the other league, but eventually Lajoie was allowed to play for Connie Mack's Athletics.
+Lajoie was signed to the Philadelphia Phillies of the National League (NL) in 1896.
+By the beginning of the 20th century, however, the upstart American League (AL) was looking to rival the supremacy of the NL and in 1901 Lajoie and dozens of former National League players joined the American League.
+National League clubs contested the legality of contracts signed by players who jumped to the other league, but Lajoie was eventually allowed to play for Connie Mack's Philadelphia Athletics.
 During the season, Lajoie set the all-time American League single-season mark for the highest batting average (.426).
-One year later, Lajoie went to the Cleveland Broncos, where he would play until the 1915 season, when he returned to play for Mack and the Athletics.
-While with Cleveland, Lajoie's popularity led to locals electing to change the club's team name from Broncos to Napoleons ("Naps" for short), which remained until after Lajoie departed Cleveland and the name was changed to Indians (the team's name until 2021).
+One year later, Lajoie went to the Cleveland Bronchos, where he would play until the 1915 season, when he returned to play for Mack and the Athletics.
+While with Cleveland, Lajoie's popularity led to locals electing to change the club's team name from Bronchos to Napoleons ("Naps" for short), which remained until after Lajoie departed Cleveland and the name was changed to Indians (the team's name until 2021).

 Lajoie led the AL in batting average five times in his career and four times recorded the highest number of hits.
-During several of those years with the Naps he and Ty Cobb dominated AL hitting categories and traded batting titles with each other, most notably coming in 1910, when the league's batting champion was not decided until well after the last game of the season and after an investigation by American League President Ban Johnson.
-Lajoie in 1914 joined Cap Anson and Honus Wagner as the only major league players to record 3,000 career hits.
+During several of those years with the Naps, he and Ty Cobb dominated AL hitting categories and traded batting titles with each other, most notably in 1910, when the league's batting champion was not decided until well after the last game of the season and after an investigation by American League President Ban Johnson.
+In 1914 Lajoie became the third major league player to accumulate 3,000 career hits, joining Cap Anson and Honus Wagner.
 He led the NL or AL in putouts five times in his career and in assists three times.
 He has been called "the best second baseman in the history of baseball" and "the most outstanding player to wear a Cleveland uniform."
 Cy Young said, "Lajoie was one of the most rugged players I ever faced.
 He'd take your leg off with a line drive, turn the third baseman around like a swinging door and powder the hand of the left fielder."
-He was elected to the National Baseball Hall of Fame in 1937.
+In 1937, Lajoie was elected to the National Baseball Hall of Fame.

 Early life

-Lajoie was born on September 5, 1874, in Woonsocket, Rhode Island, to Jean Baptiste and Celina Guertin Lajoie.
-Jean Lajoie was French-Canadian and had immigrated to the United States.
+Lajoie was born on September 5, 1874, in Woonsocket, Rhode Island, to Jean-Baptiste and Célina Guertin Lajoie.
+Jean-Baptiste Lajoie was French-Canadian and had immigrated to the United States.
 Upon arrival to the U.S., he first settled in Rutland, Vermont, but then moved to Woonsocket, where Nap, the youngest of eight surviving children, was born.
 Throughout his childhood Lajoie received little formal education.